mahendragandham/mahendragandham/README.md

   <pre>
   A passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.<br>
-  My name describes my qualities,
+  My name describes my qualities:
   M: Magestic
   A: Active
   H: Hard working